About Long COVID

 - Seeking treatment for COVID-19 if eligible.
 This can help prevent people with COVID-19 from becoming very sick

-Getting Help and Support for Long COVID
+Getting Support for Long COVID

 Research Studies